Daily readings

 Monday, November 24, 2025

 Andrew Dung-Lac and Companions.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationAndrew Dung-Lac and Companions